Craig Skinner (volleyball): Personal life

-Collegiate Coaching Career
+Collegiate coaching career

 Prior to collegiate coaching, Skinner also had coaching roles with high school and high school club volleyball, leading the Munciana Volleyball Club to become a national powerhouse.
 Skinner also coached at Muncie Burris High School.

-Wisconsin (1994-1998)
+Wisconsin (1994–1998)

 Under head coach John Cook, Skinner was the women's volleyball assistant coach, helping them to an 68–35 record during his tenure.

-Ball State (1999-2000)
+Ball State (1999–2000)

 In 1999, Skinner joined his alma mater and was the assistant coach on the men's volleyball team for nearly 2 seasons (leaving midway through the 2000 season), helping Ball State to wins over nationally ranked opponents.

-Nebraska (2000-2004)
+Nebraska (2000–2004)

-Cook hired Skinner as Nebraska as assistant coach in 2000 and was promoted to head assistant coach in 2003.
+Cook hired Skinner at Nebraska as an assistant coach in 2000 and was promoted to head assistant coach in 2003.
 Skinner helped the team to the 2000 NCAA title and undefeated season and four Big 12 titles.
 Overall, Skinner helped lead Nebraska to a 154–11 record.

 Skinner revealed in 2010 that Nebraska made a metal monument of him as a surprise but Skinner did not want one and made Nebraska destroy it.

-Kentucky (2005-present)
+Kentucky (2005–present)

 After the 2004 season, Skinner had several head coaching opportunities but chose Kentucky because of the comfort level with the campus, UK being a flagship university, the proximity to the talent hotbeds in the Midwest and soccer opportunities for his wife.

 Skinner took over at Kentucky in 2004 and is the program's all-time winningest head coach.
 Skinner has led the Wildcats to 16 consecutive NCAA Tournaments, including tallying 20 or more wins in 12 of the last 14 seasons.
 In the five years before his arrival, Kentucky didn't post a winning season and hadn't made the NCAA tournament since 1993.
 Skinner posted a 17–13 record in his first year, won SEC coach of the year and qualified for the postseason.
 The Wildcats haven't missed the NCAA tournament in the 16 years since.

 In the 2020 Women's volleyball tournament, Skinner made history and led Kentucky to their first NCAA title in women's volleyball.
 The Wildcats only lost 2 sets across five tournament matches and became only the eleventh school to win an NCAA Division I volleyball championship.

-During his tenure, the Wildcats have amassed 23 All-America first, second or third team distinctions, while UK has hauled in 61 All-Southeastern Conference honors in his 15 seasons - including the 2008, 2018, 2019 and 2020 SEC Player of the Year, 2006, 2016, 2017 and 2018 SEC Freshman of the Year, 2010, 2011, 2012, 2014, 2015, 2016, 2017, 2018, 2019 and 2020 SEC Libero of the Year and the 2005 SEC Defensive Player of the Year.
+During his tenure, the Wildcats have amassed 23 All-America first, second or third team distinctions, while UK has hauled in 61 All-Southeastern Conference honors in his 15 seasons – including the 2008, 2018, 2019 and 2020 SEC Player of the Year, 2006, 2016, 2017 and 2018 SEC Freshman of the Year, 2010, 2011, 2012, 2014, 2015, 2016, 2017, 2018, 2019 and 2020 SEC Libero of the Year and the 2005 SEC Defensive Player of the Year.

 In 2019, Skinner signed a contract extension through the 2023–2024 season.
 Skinner signed another contract extension on July 1, 2022, through the 2027 season.